Monday, June 1, 2015

-New Review: Rosemary Rogers’ SWEET SAVAGE LOVE – A Worthy Classic That Influenced the Genre of Historical Romance, More Savage than Love
+New Review: Rosemary Rogers’ SWEET SAVAGE LOVE – A Worthy Western Classic, Perhaps More Savage than Love

-It’s deep in the story before there is any indication Steve feels more than lust for Ginny.
-Even then he behaved the cad.
+We are deep in the story before there is any indication Steve feels more than lust for Ginny.
+Even then he acts the cad.
 It’s hard to consider him a “hero” under those circumstances.
 (The real hero seemed to be his grandfather!)
 And unlike most romances that have a happily ever after at the end, while the end is happy, it is not really the end of the story of Ginny and Steve.
 Their story continues in DARK FIRES.
-The whole series is listed below:

 Sweet Savage Love (1974) (Steve and Ginny)